watrall/crossref-predynastic/README.md

 Simple web app that uses the Crossref API to fetch and display publications on Predynastic Egyptian Archaeology

+Also using this as a test bed for Google Jules - specifically how good is it at code review and bug fixes...and how much hand in teh loop is present in the process.

 ## Features

 - Display publications about Predynastic Egypt using the Crossref API